 We are extremely focused on the quality and pricing of our products under both the merchandise sale business and the marketplace business.
 We have been intentionally maintaining a balance between expanding the product category coverage to meet our users' evolving demand and controlling the number of SPUs in each category to ensure that we only offer curated products with high value and quality to our users.
-As a result, we offered an average of 17,660, 17,090 and 10,919 SPUs on our platform on a daily basis in December 2019, December 2020 and December 2021, respectively.
+As a result, we offered an average of 17,090, 10,919 and 7,631 SPUs on our platform on a daily basis in December 2020, December 2021 and December 2022, respectively.

 We currently generate revenues mainly by selling products directly on our platform to users, including both members and non-members, and earning commissions on the sales of products by third-party merchants on our platform.
-Our total revenues were RMB11,672.0 million, RMB5,530.3 million and RMB2,155.4 million (US\$338.2 million) in 2019, 2020 and 2021, respectively.
-We recorded net income of RMB132.3 million (US\$20.8 million) in 2021, compared to net loss of RMB123.8 million and RMB151.7 million in 2019 and 2020, respectively.
+Our total revenues were RMB5,530.3 million, RMB2,155.4 million and RMB1,154.1 million (US\$167.3 million) in 2020, 2021 and 2022, respectively.
+We recorded net loss of RMB138.4 million (US\$20.1 million) in 2022, net income of RMB132.3 million 2021 and net loss of RMB151.7 million in 2020, respectively.